 - Onion – Use whatever kind you prefer.
-I always use a white, yellow, or even a sweet onion.
-Any will work.
+I always use a white onion or a yellow onion.

 - Sliced Carrots – Remember to slice these thin so they will cook in the given cook time.
 I always use baby carrots because they’re already peeled and they are small, which means you just have to slice them and that’s it!
 Baby carrots are my “Secret weapon” for any soup recipe that calls for sliced carrots.